jimbaker/talks/jython-at-rackspace.md

 * Partitioning problems, but with fault tolerance
 * Simple integration with Jython (uber jars)
-* Direct access to all Storm capabilities, as well as ZooKeeper
+* Direct access to all Storm capabilities, as well as ZooKeeper (via Apache Curator)
 * Or write a spout to consume Kafka, Rabbit, ... using Java APIs from Python
-* Just works
+* Just works without more support than Clamp, with reports from the field
 * Example usage at Rackspace: decisioning for autoscaling

 # Repose